Clean Python Setup

 What’s next?

-I’ve been hearing a lot about nix and direnv
+I’ve been hearing a lot about nix and direnv as a killer combo for managing dev environments.

 I’m hoping to try that out and might revist my setup here if it goes well.